Nafta7/gulp-tasks/README.md

 `modules[name]` or choosing grouped tasks using `modules.build` and `modules.deploy`.

-Task creation is entirely up to you, what gulpTasks provides is a collection of common tasks as true modules.
+Task creation is entirely up to you, what gutaska provides is a collection of common tasks as true modules.

 Now for example, if we were to create a gulp task for each one of the